How to Get From Puerto Princesa to El Nido (or the Reverse): Easy Guide

 If you’re wondering how to get from Puerto Princesa to El Nido (or the reverse), don’t worry.
 It’s easier than you might think.

-I took this easy, five-hour journey on my latest island hopping in Palawan trip.
+I took this easy, five-hour journey on my latest trip to Palawan.
 The only thing that went wrong was me leaving my favourite water bottle in the van, a struggle that I’m sure many of you will relate to.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.